Carmendelope/scylladb-utils/README.md

 ### Integration tests

-Some integration test are included.
-To execute those, setup the following environment variables.
+Some integration tests are included.
+To execute those, set up the following environment variables.
 ​

 ​The following table contains the variables that activate the integration tests